 Since solo ads are targeted advertisements, the subscriber is looking for solutions.

-- Provide what to do on the next page (after clicking CTA in the email message)
+Provide what to do on the next page (after clicking the CTA in the email message)

 Capture email address

-When you are using solo ads to promote eCom offers, you will ultimately collect people’s or customers’ email addresses.
-But not 100% of people will buy your offers first.
-According to many studies, it takes at least seven contacts a person to become a customer.
+When you use solo ads to promote eCom offers, you will ultimately collect email addresses of potential customers.
+However, not everyone will buy your offers immediately.
+According to many studies, it takes at least seven contacts for a person to become a customer.

-Another critical step is creating an excellent email follow-up series where you send details about your offer.
+Another critical step is creating an effective email follow-up series that sends details about your offer.
 It could contain anything like:

 - Frequently asked questions (like shipping fees, multiple orders, restrictions, customization, etc.)